-A very well-known area and also one of the largest ski areas in the world, Les Trois Vallees offers more than 600km of pistes and 180 lifts which link the eight resorts and three valleys.
-Val Thorens is Europe’s highest at 2,300m, then there’s Meribel at 1,450m and Courchevel which covers three main areas at 1,150m, 1,650m and 1,850m.
-Courchevel is perhaps best-known for its champagne popping Russians, glitz, glamour and multi-million Euro chalets.
+A very well-known area and also one of the largest ski areas in the world.
+Les Trois Vallees is another of the best ski resorts in France.
+It offers more than 600km of pistes.
+There are 180 lifts which link the eight resorts and three valleys.
+Val Thorens is Europe’s highest at 2,300m.
+Meribel is at 1,450m and Courchevel covers three main areas at 1,150m, 1,650m and 1,850m.
+Courchevel is well-known for its glitz, glamour and multi-million Euro chalets.

 Nearest airports: Chambery 90 minutes, Geneva, 130 minutes, Grenoble 120 minutes, Lyon 145 minutes

-Famed for its quality skiing and vibrant apres-ski scene, Val d’Isere offers some of the most exciting and varied slopes in the French Alps.
-The village is located at 1,850m and the highest point is 3,456m at the top of La Grande Motte glacier area it shares with Tignes.
-Snow conditions are invariably among the best in Europe – this last season, skiing was still taking place in July on the glacier!
-On the flip side, you can expect to pay high prices on the mountains which often rival those found in Switzerland.
+Val d’Isere is one of the best ski resorts in France.
+Famed for its quality skiing and vibrant apres-ski scene, it offers some of the most exciting slopes iin the world.
+The village is located at 1,850m.
+The highest point is 3,456m at the top of La Grande Motte glacier area it shares with Tignes.
+Snow conditions are invariably among the best in Europe.
+Sometimes skiing still takes place in July on the glacier.
+On the flip side, you can expect to pay high prices.

 Nearest airport: Chambéry, 120 minutes and Geneva, 170 minutes.

 Chamonix has an iconic location in the shadow of Mont Blanc and at the junction of France, Italy and Switzerland.
-The four main ski areas are spread out across the valley and the resort sits at 1,035m, with the highest lift at 3,842m.
-This resort will satisfy the most demanding skiers who will love its off-piste terrain – the resort neighbours the famous Vallée Blanche, the longest off-piste ski route in Europe!
-For Apres-ski there are plenty of bars and the music goes long into the night.
+The four main ski areas are spread out across the valley and the resort sits at 1,035m.
+The highest lift is at 3,842m.
+This resort will satisfy the most demanding skiers who love its off-piste terrain.
+The resort neighbours the famous Vallée Blanche, the longest off-piste ski route in Europe.
+The après-ski scene includes lots of bars and the music goes long into the night.

-Nearest airport: Geneva 60 minutes, Chambery 90 minutes, Lyon 120 minutes,
+Nearest airports: Geneva 60 minutes, Chambery 90 minutes, Lyon 120 minutes,

-Megeve is the main part of the Evasion Mont Blanc ski area – the 4th largest in France.
-It’s a charming old town with lovely horse drawn carriages, a rich medieval feel and is popular with affluent French clientele.
-Megeve is also home to Michelin starred restaurants and glitzy five-star hotels.The ski area is extensive and offers peaceful pistes for those skiers who are happy to negotiate the somewhat slow connections.
-Megeve has a laid-back feel and plenty of fantastic slopes.
+Megeve is the main part of the Evasion Mont Blanc ski area, the 4th largest in France.
+It’s a charming old town with lovely horse drawn carriages.
+There’s a rich medieval feel and it’s popular with affluent French clientele.
+Megeve is also home to Michelin starred restaurants.
+There are glitzy five-star hotels and the ski area is extensive.
+Ski here and enjoy peaceful pistes if you are happy to negotiate the slow connections.
+Megeve has a laid-back feel and plenty of fantastic skiing.

 Nearest airport: Geneva, 60 minutes away.